gaberomualdo/moreorlessfollowers-backend/README.md

 - `get-data-last-updated.php` --> protected route used to provide the time that the data was last updated
 - `remove-old-imgs.php` --> protected route used to delete old unused cached images
 - `download-img.php` --> protected route used to download and cache images from public URLs (namely images from Instagram)
+- `get-collage-img.php` --> generates a collage of profile pictures to use on the site